Best Things to do in Galway City

 Once you walk through the Spanish Arch, you’ll see a long stretch of colourful homes and the river.
 It is a bit of a “long walk” (sorry couldn’t resist that) to the end and back but it does make for a nice walk if the weather is good.
 After your walk head back towards Quay Lane.

 The Claddagh in Galway is located to the west of the City on the Bay.
-The Claddagh has long history here and was an old fishing village with its own Kings and Queens and the spoke Gaelic.
+The Claddagh has a long history here and was an old fishing village with its own Kings and Queens and they spoke Gaelic.

 Afternoon Tea At Cupan Tae

-Time for Afternoon Tea after that long walk and there is no better place than Cupán Tae.
-An elegant afternoon tea awaits with a huge selection of loose leaf tea served up in a pretty teapot.
+One place to visit in Galway that I love is Cupán Tae.
+An elegant afternoon tea awaits with a huge selection of loose-leaf tea served up in a pretty teapot.
 Afternoon tea for two costs €25 per person.

 Stroll up to Eyre Square from Shop Street – there’s always something happening here.
 In 1965, the square was officially renamed “John F. Kennedy Memorial Park” but locals still refer to it as Eyre Square.